 Clarissa Detzel has lived in Winter Park, Florida for over 25 years.
 She received her Masters in Urban and Regional Planning and B.A. in Creative Writing, both from Florida State University.
 She has worked for a variety of child advocacy and nonprofit organizations including: March of Dimes, Voices for Children of Tampa Bay, the Guardian ad Litem Program, Community Based Care of Central Florida.
 Clarissa has experience in child advocacy, community engagement, grant writing, event planning, and fundraising/development.
 She is passionate about the healing power of artistic expression and looks forward to seeing ArtReach continue to grow and serve the children in our community.

-Since her arrival to Florida almost ten years ago, Birte continues to concurrently expand her professional and creative skills, as joint owner and Marketing Manager of an information security firm with her husband, based in Winter Park, Florida.
-And much like her days in Germany, Birte also continues to create and inspire as a philanthropist, while also finding time to express herself to the world through her own artwork.
-She began almost immediately serving her new community, quickly earning a seat as a board member of Council of 101 for the Orlando Museum of Arts in the capacity of VP Corporate Development and Sponsorship.
-Having been introduced to ArtReach Orlando and its wonderful mission by her dear friend Sarah Zimmer, Birte said immediately “yes” when asked if she would be interested in the possibility of joining the Board.
+Since her arrival to Florida in 2011, Birte continues to concurrently expand her professional and creative skills, while also finding time to express herself to the world through her own artwork.
+Almost immediately she began serving her new community, quickly earning a seat as a board member of Council of 101 for the Orlando Museum of Arts.

 Ruth was born in New York and raised in Orlando, Florida.
 She studied Business Administration and Psychology at the University of Central Florida.
 Ruth holds a Masters in Business Administration and two professional Human Resource certifications.
 Ruth’s passion for the arts and supporting children in disenfranchised communities led her to work in the public sector at both her alma matters Valencia College and the University of Central Florida.
 Once she transitioned to the private sector she looked for more ways to give back, and found that ArtReach Orlando was a perfect opportunity to pursue her passion.